 Being an Everyday Leader

 However, being an everyday leader might not be intuitive, or easy to identify, for everyone.
 Maybe you don’t think there’s the right opportunity, it doesn’t feel natural or you are not sure how to engage.
-Here’s a few reminders inspired by Drew’s own list on how to foster everyday leadership.
-I’ve taken a few “Upsell” liberties to turn UP the customer-centricity.
+Here’s a few reminders inspired by Drew’s own list on how to foster everyday leadership to improve your customer experience.

 - Never Say You’re “Just” Anything – it’s important to not assume with your customer.
 Their experience (good or bad) might be important to them so words like “just” or “maybe” diminishes what they need.
 I”ll “just” fix this for you is weak language and implies that what your customer wants is no big deal.
 It might be to them.

 - Respond, Don’t React – as Drew mentions in his article, the difference between responding and reacting is an important one.
 That difference: thinking.
 Take a moment to address your customers with thoughtfulness and consideration.
 They’ll appreciate it.

 - Plan to Matter, Every Day – when you start your day at work, no matter what you do or what level in the hierarchy you are, you should treat everyday leadership for your customers and employees with purpose.
 Drew suggests asking yourself some great questions to be better prepared:

 - What have I done today to be helpful?
 (Drew’s Note: define ‘helpful’ not as helping someone do something, but helping someone feel something)

 - What have I done today to make it more likely I will learn something?

 - What have I done today to make it more likely someone else will learn something?